 As my Web site title implies, “Almost Published” does not mean published.
 Unfortunately, it doesn’t even mean that my novel is finished, though I am at the point where I need outside editing and feedback to make it good enough so I would want it to be published, let alone good enough for someone else to want to publish.
 I’m considering paying for professional help (for the book, not for me), but the practical side of me hesitates at spending more than a small portion of my savings on an unpublished book that has no guarantee of making me money.
 The more imaginative side of me says that finishing my novel is part of my dream, and I am on a deadline.

 Why am I on a deadline?
-Not because I have an agent, or a publisher, or even a somewhat arbitrary date set by the folks at Nanowrimo, but because I have a due date: November 28.
-If all goes as planned, my husband and I will have our first child sometime around the end of November or beginning of December.
+Not because I have an agent, or a publisher, or even a somewhat arbitrary date set by the folks at Nanowrimo, but because I have a due date: If all goes as planned, my husband and I will soon have a baby!
 We are both very excited about this new stage in our lives, but I also predict that it will put my writing progress on hold for at least a few years.

 Now, I know that nobody is going to hold up a gun to the stroller and say, “Your baby, or your novel.”
 Besides the obvious absurdity of that situation, I probably won’t be carrying around a copy of my manuscript and signed papers giving away my copyright in the stroller.
 (Though if this did happen, it would be great for publicity, once I got over my shock and the baby and I escaped unscathed, since people might want to read a novel so good that it brought about this crime.)
 But if there was some stark, absolute choice, I have no doubt that I would choose my baby.
 I know that the choice between writing and parenting is not a zero-sum game for everyone, but I have several reasons to believe that it will kind of work out that way for me, for at least the first few years: